Tuesday, June 30, 2020

 Record through 60 games, last five seasons:

 The Reds made major improvements this offseason.
 Their rotation might be the best in the division, and their bullpen is also in the top-3.
 The lineup looks potent now, and they have plenty of outfielders to spare.
 The Reds have leap-frogged the Cubs in the NL Central power rankings.
-However, I don't think that they are ready yet.
-I think that the Reds will finish 3rd in the NL Central, and just barely miss the playoffs.
+The Brewers lost just about everyone except for Christian Yelich, and the Cardinals are doomed for a setback.
+I think that the Reds will finish 2nd in the NL Central, and just barely make the playoffs.